 Hair Growth Medicines

 Medicines such as minoxidil which are proven to be effective for androgenic alopecia may not be useful in this case.
-The reason behind this is, there is irreversible damage due to the death of stem cells which allows the hair cell to regenerate.
+The reason behind this is, there is irreversible damage due to the death of cells which allows the hair cell to regenerate.

 Surgery in the form of hair transplants is an option for covering the bald patches, provided there are some healthy donor follicles.
 Surgery for the bald area is only beneficial when the cause of the disease is completely treated.
 If the disease is ongoing, it will also damage the newly harvested follicle and not allow them to grow.